Oliver Chris: Career

 Chris was cast in Ben Miller's feature-length debut comedy film Huge, which premiered in June 2010.
 In 2011, saw him appear in two episodes of Silent Witness, whilst also playing one of the leading roles in the National Theatre production of One Man, Two Guvnors alongside James Corden.
 He appeared in three series of the BBC Three comedy Bluestone 42, about a British bomb disposal detachment in Afghanistan.
 He also played Dr Richard Truscott in the ITV medical drama series Breathless, set in the 1960s, which ran for one series from October 2013.

 From 2014 to 2016, Chris played Prince William in the play King Charles III, appearing in the West End and on Broadway.
 In May 2017, he appeared in the same role in the BBC Two film adaptation.

 Between February and May 2017, Chris played Orsino in a production of Twelfth Night at the Royal National Theatre.
 He also played Friedrich Engels in Richard Bean and Clive Coleman's new play Young Marx, the opening production at the Bridge Theatre in December 2017.
 In 2019, Chris took on the roles of Oberon and Theseus in Nicholas Hytner's adaptation of A Midsummer Night's Dream at the Bridge Theatre, London.
 Paul Taylor, in his review for The Independent, described Chris' Oberon as "superlatively funny" while Stig Abell in the TLS opined that doubling the roles of Oberon and Theseus allowed Chris "to be by turns sublime and ridiculous, stuffy and lusty".

 Chris' writing credits include Ralegh: The Treason Trial, staged at the Winchester Great Hall and then the Sam Wanamaker Playhouse in 2018 and Jack Absolute Flies Again, based on Sheridan's The Rivals, co-written with Richard Bean, due to be staged at the Olivier Theatre in 2020.

 Personal life

+Chris is the partner of actress Kate Phillips and they have a daughter.
 Until 2012, he was engaged to actress Rachael Stirling, whom he had been dating since 2007.